Python-Markdown/markdown/docs/extensions/api.md

 html2 = md.convert(text_without_footnote)
 ```

-Without calling `reset`, the footnote definitions from the first document will be inserted into the second document as
+Without calling [`reset`][markdown.Markdown.reset], the footnote definitions from the first document will be inserted
-they are still stored within the class instance.
-Therefore the `Extension` class needs to define a `reset` method that
+into the second document as they are still stored within the class instance.
+Therefore the
+[`Extension`][markdown.extensions.Extension] class needs to define a `reset` method that
 will reset the state of the extension (i.e.: `self.footnotes = {}`).
 However, as many extensions do not have a need
 for `reset`, `reset` is only called on extensions that are registered.

-To register an extension, call `md.registerExtension` from within your `extendMarkdown` method:
+To register an extension, call [`md.registerExtension`][markdown.Markdown.registerExtension] from within your
+[`extendMarkdown`][markdown.extensions.Extension.extendMarkdown] method:

 ```python
 def extendMarkdown(self, md):